ouonline/luacpp/README.md

                  FuncRetType (T::*func)(FuncArgType...));
 ```

-Exports member function `func` to be a member function of this class, with the function name `funcname`.
+Exports member function `func` to be a member function of this class, with function name `funcname`.

 ```c++
 template<typename FuncRetType, typename ...
 FuncArgType>